What I’ve Been Up To

 My career has evolved along two complementary tracks: healthcare leadership and sports medicine innovation.

 On the leadership side, I earned my Fellow of the American College of Healthcare Executives (FACHE) credential and have focused on building high-performing teams and improving clinical operations through data-driven strategies.
-I’ve had the privilege of leading teams of 130+ professionals while implementing programs that meaningfully improve patient outcomes and staff engagement.
+I’ve had the privilege of leading teams of hundreds of professionals while implementing programs that improve patient outcomes and staff engagement.

 On the sports medicine side, I’ve continued advancing injury prevention and performance: